Who Was James Madison's Vice President

 Role in the Constitutional Convention

 Gerry's contributions extended beyond the Revolutionary War.
 He was a delegate to the Constitutional Convention in 1787, where he played a significant role in shaping the framework of the new government.
-However, Gerry famously refused to sign the Constitution because he believed it lacked sufficient protections for individual liberties and states' rights.
+On the flip side, Gerry famously refused to sign the Constitution because he believed it lacked sufficient protections for individual liberties and states' rights.
 He argued that the Constitution gave too much power to the federal government and did not adequately protect the rights of citizens.

 Despite his initial opposition, Gerry eventually supported the Constitution after the Bill of Rights was added, which addressed many of his concerns about individual freedoms.
 His participation in the early debates over the Constitution underscores his commitment to republican principles and his concern for safeguarding liberty.